-In 2023, the Iowa Council of Foundations convened the Affiliate Liaison Network twice.
+In 2024, the Iowa Council of Foundations convened the Affiliate Liaison Network once.
 This group is comprised of individuals who work at host community foundations and support their affiliate community foundations.
-The group convened in May and participated in a learning-from-place site visit in Independence and then virtually in November to discuss strategies to best support affiliate community foundations in partnership with the Iowa Council of Foundations.
+The group convened in May and participated in a learning-from-place site visit in Monticello.